meghasandesh/SGIMobile/README.md

 1. Webservice URLs need to be changed in web-form/services.js
 2. basePath needs to be set in web-form/controller.js
+3. Username needs to be changed in the template file (it is static right now, needs to be fed from an upcoming webservice)
-3. Debugging log messages need to be removed
+4. Debugging log messages need to be removed